-Care partners first learn to incorporate mindfulness practices into various care situations.
-Mindful presence or the ability to be fully present for the reality of the moment has been scientifically proven to be an effective stress-reduction strategy.
+Care partners learn to incorporate mindfulness practice into their every-day lives.
+Mindful presence, or the ability to be aware of the present moment, on purpose and without judgment, has been scientifically proven to be an effective stress-reduction strategy.
 It is now taught in many hospitals, clinics, and other health organizations throughout the world.
 For care partners, it can be an excellent way to deal with stress.
-Mindful presence is also critical in terms of engaging in the present moment, which is where the person with memory care needs is most likely to engage.
+Mindful presence is also critical in terms of engaging in the present moment, and providing the best care possible for the person with dementia.

 Participants are taught about the need to develop a mindful care community and strategies to develop such a community.
 Although simple, mindfulness practice is hard to sustain without the support of a community of practice.
 Also, in order to be successful, dementia care requires the involvement of a whole care partnering team.
 A mindful care community can be as small as two people.